-The first question I want to address is, why am I using these terms, Asset-Based Anti-Racism and Guilt-Based Anti-Racism?
+The first question I want to address is, why use these terms, Asset-Based Anti-Racism and Guilt-Based Anti-Racism?
 Both of these terms are descriptions of existing practices, not new inventions.
 As descriptive terms they lift up key qualitative differences between two approaches to anti-racism, both having long histories.
 They are not equal or convergent paths.
 Nor do they produce similar results.

-The point of using the term Asset-Based Anti-Racism is that everyone fighting the fight comes into the arena on an equal basis, as an asset.
+The point of using the term Asset-Based Anti-Racism is that everyone fighting the fight comes into the arena on a more or less equal basis, as an asset.
 Not a guilt-laden liability.

 The modelling for Asset-Based Anti-Racism asks a group of people who are collaborating across any and all demographic lines 1) to identify specific policies, specific patterns of injustice, discrimination and/or oppression encountered in specific times and places; 2) identify potential solutions, changes that need to be made, to accomplish greater justice; 3) communicate well to mobilize everybody available from any background who will share the moral outrage and actively support the solution(s) you have identified; and 4) work together in what Rev. William Barber calls a “Fusion Coalition” to accomplish your goal(s) and achieve greater social justice (The Third Reconstruction, pp. 50-53).

 Asset-Based Anti-Racism describes the basic approach taken by Martin Luther King Jr. and the Southern Christian Leadership Conference and its allies throughout the 1960s, and by the Student Nonviolent Coordinating Committee (SNCC) up until May of 1966 when Caucasian participation was eliminated.
 (Rep. John Lewis records this moment, and his feelings about it, in Walking With The Wind: A Memoir of the Movement, p 380-81.)
-Currently, Asset-Based Anti-Racism is operative in the work of many Church Based Community Organizations (CBCOs) that include UU churches on their rosters.
+Currently, Asset-Based Anti-Racism is operative in the work of many Church Based Community Organizations (CBCOs).
 More about CBCOs later.

 The alternative approach to Asset-Based Anti-Racism is Guilt-Based Anti-Racism.
 Guilt itself has a questionable history as a motivator.
 Sometimes it works and sometimes it doesn’t.
 Collective guilt, guilt laid on a large group of people, works only if most or all of the members of the group acknowledge culpability.
 As we know, this is rare.
 Some research has been done to ascertain the extent to which collective guilt does or doesn’t work as a motivator in real life situations.
 We will get to that in a moment.